S 3 Criminal Law Act

 • Consent Obtained from Someone Lacking Capacity: A person lacks capacity to consent if they are unable to understand the nature of the act or to communicate their consent.
 This is particularly relevant to individuals with intellectual disabilities or those under the influence of drugs or alcohol.

 • Intoxication and Consent: The fact that someone is intoxicated does not automatically mean they lack capacity to consent.
-However, the level of intoxication may be a factor in determining whether someone was able to understand what they were consenting to and whether they could communicate that consent.
+On the flip side, the level of intoxication may be a factor in determining whether someone was able to understand what they were consenting to and whether they could communicate that consent.

 Proving consent or lack thereof can be complex.
 The prosecution must demonstrate that the victim did not consent, while the defendant may argue that they reasonably believed the victim consented.
 The reasonableness of this belief is judged objectively, considering all the circumstances of the case.
 The courts have emphasised that lack of resistance is not, in itself, evidence of consent.